 Early Life and Education

 Thomas Wu was born on April 11, 1950, in Taipei, Taiwan.
-He is the fourth of six children.
-His father, Wu Ho-su, was an entrepreneur.
-Wu graduated from Fu Jen Catholic University with a bachelor's degree in chemistry in 1972.
-He furthered his education in the United States at the University of California, Los Angeles, where he earned a Master of Business Administration (MBA) from the Anderson School of Management in 1975.
+He is the fourth of six children born to entrepreneur Wu Ho-su.
+After attending Taipei Municipal Chien Kuo High School, he graduated from Fu Jen Catholic University with a bachelor's degree in chemistry in 1972.
+He furthered his education in the United States, earning a Master of Business Administration (MBA) from the Anderson School of Management at the University of California, Los Angeles, in 1975.

 Rise to Success